 Find out details about admissions, in-year applications and appeals here.

-Thomas Telford Primary Free School will begin operations in temporary accommodation during its first year, 2025-2026.
+School Places at Thomas Telford Primary: Admissions 2025/26 Academic YearThomas Telford Primary Free School is open and in temporary accommodation for our first year, 2025-2026.

 The ‘planned admission number’ is the number of children the LA considers the school can accommodate.
 In September 2025, the school will offer 30 places in Reception, Year 1, Year 2, and Year 3, along with 15 places in Years 4 and 5.